View full guide »

 Please refer to the more detailed discussion above regarding payroll source deductions and the exemption for qualifying non-resident employers and employees.

 Non-resident corporations with a permanent establishment in Canada are deemed to be resident in Canada for GST/HST purposes, and therefore may be required to register for and collect GST/HST on all taxable supplies of property and services made through the permanent establishment.
 Special rules may require self-assessment for GST/HST on intangible property and services sourced from outside of Canada.

 f.
 Unlimited liability companies

 In some circumstances, it may be advantageous to incorporate a Canadian subsidiary as an unlimited liability company (ULC).
 These special corporate vehicles are available under the laws of the provinces of Alberta, British Columbia and Nova Scotia.

 A ULC may be considered to be a flow-through or fiscally transparent entity for U.S. tax purposes.
 However, for Canadian purposes, a ULC is not fiscally transparent and is taxed as a Canadian corporation.
-As well, certain benefits under the Canada-U.S. Tax Treaty are not available to ULCs.
+As well, certain benefits under the Canada-U.S. Tax Treaty are not available to US resident shareholders of ULCs.
 For general information on ULCs, see the "Business structures" chapter.